Chase Wouters

-Chase Wouters (born February 8, 2000) is a Canadian professional ice hockey centre and captain for the Abbotsford Canucks of the American Hockey League (AHL).
+Chase Wouters (born February 8, 2000) is a Canadian professional ice hockey centre and captain for the Abbotsford Canucks of the American Hockey League (AHL) playing under contract to the Vancouver Canucks of the National Hockey League (NHL).
 Before turning professional, Wouters spent six years playing for the Saskatoon Blades.
 The team retired his jersey upon the conclusion of his major junior career in 2021.

 Early life

 Wouters was born on February 8, 2000, in North Battleford, Saskatchewan, Canada.
 He began skating at the age of four after being inspired by his father and older sister.

 Playing career

 Amateur

 Growing up, Wouters played two seasons of minor hockey for the Lloydminster Heat U15 AAA team from 2013 to 2015.
 In his final season with the team, he was named captain and was called up to the U16 AAA Rage team seven times.
 Following the 2014–15 season, Wouters was drafted by the Saskatoon Blades in the first round of the 2015 Western Hockey League (WHL) Bantam Draft.
 After representing Team Northeast at the 2015 Alberta Cup, Wouters was selected to play for Team Alberta at the 2015 Western Canada U16 Challenge Cup.
 Wouters played the majority of the 2015–16 season with the Lloydminster U18 AAA Bobcats and helped them reach the 2016 Telus Cup.
 He also played two games with the Saskatoon Blades at the end of their season.
 Over the summer, Wouters was also invited to participate in Team Canada's national U-17 development camp.